tankarageldi/flappybird/README.md

 # Flappy Bird

-trying to learn pygame by making flappy bird, getting help from a tutorial.
+trying to learn pygame by making flappy bird, getting help from couple tutorials.